Sign In Register

 Is Merriman a Good Place to Live?

-Based on current data, Merriman receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Based on current data, Merriman receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes, high obesity rates.
 Merriman offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Merriman is $38,125, 49% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-14.4% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 22 minutes.

 Cost of Living & Housing